 Start with a basic workload that contains the fundamental components and build on it.
 An initial task would be to configure networking.
 Provision virtual networks for the hub and spoke and subnets within those networks.
 For instance, the spoke has separate subnets for system and user node pools, and ingress resources.
 A subnet for Azure Firewall in the hub.

-Another portion could be to integrate the basic workload with Azure Active Directory.
+Another portion could be to integrate the basic workload with Microsoft Entra ID.

 Use Infrastructure as Code (IaC)